DzoniTheNick/alg-data/README.md

-# alg-data
+# Program descriptio
 	This project consists of multiple mini projects which I had to do for my Algorithms and Data Structures class

 # How to compile
 	Make sure that you have Java Software Development Kit (Java SDK) on your machine [link: https://www.oracle.com/java/technologies/downloads/]